Zsongli/quick-stack/README.md

 ### Configuring range
 You will need the permission called `quickstack.range`, or operator privileges.
 To set the range, use the command `/qs range <value>`.
 The value is in blocks, and the default is 8.
-The plugin will use this value as the radius of a ~~sphere~~ cube around the player, and will try to find **regular** chests within that sphere.
+The plugin will use this value as the radius of a ~~sphere~~ cube around the player, and will try to find **regular** chests (or barrels) within.
 Neither trapped nor ender chests work as of now.
 ### Excluding types of items
 You don't need any permissions to do this, because it's just a personal setting that only matters when the quick stacking feature is used.
-- To toggle exclusion of a type of item (that's how far the plugins differentiation between items logic goes), use the command `/qs exclude <item>`.
+- To toggle exclusion of a type of item (that's how far the plugin's differentiation between items logic goes), use the command `/qs exclude <item>`.
 Provide the item's ID as it appears in any regular command, for example `minecraft:stone` or `minecraft:iron_ingot`.
 You may skip the `minecraft:` part if you want.
 - To exclude the type of item you're currently holding, use `/qs exclude this`.
 - To view the list of the types of items you've excluded so far, use `/qs exclude list`.
 - To clear the list of excluded items, use `/qs exclude clear`.